 For those who enjoy chuckling uncontrollably, naturally excluding dangerous maniacs, Pembroke is an absolutely smashing place to be.
-A whole host of illustrious clowns used to call Pembroke home – Peter Cook; Eric Idle; two thirds of The Goodies; Clive James; not to mention Jonny Sweet, winner of 2009’s Edinburgh Comedy Award for Best Newcomer – and for over half a century folk have flocked to the college to see funny people performing at our comedy nights (or “smokers”, as they tend be called, for reasons absolutely nobody is aware of).
+A whole host of illustrious clowns used to call Pembroke home – Peter Cook; Eric Idle; two thirds of The Goodies; Clive James; not to mention Jonny Sweet, winner of 2009’s Edinburgh Comedy Award for Best Newcomer.
+According to Tim Brooke-Taylor, even John Cleese “ate here most evenings”.
+For over half a century folk have flocked to the college to see funny people performing at our comedy nights (or “smokers”, as they tend be called, for reasons absolutely nobody is aware of).

-For the last few years our calendar has kicked off with the Sticky Floor Smoker in the New Cellars, so-called because the floor of the Cellars is – as popular opinion apparently had it at some point – somewhat sticky.
+Our calendar kicks off with the Fresher’s Week Smoker in the New Cellars, the ultimate showcase of the best of what Cambridge comedy has to offer; it’s always a raucous night, packing out the cellars to nearly dangerous levels.
+Also in Michaelmas is the Sticky Floor Smoker, so-called because the floor of the Cellars is – as popular opinion apparently had it at some point – somewhat sticky.
 I don’t think it’s sticky at all.
-But putting that aside it’s always a rollicking fine evening, usually attended by goodly hordes of Freshers, where the University’s finest stand-ups and sketch acts share a bill with comedy debutants and home-grown Pembroke heroes.
+But putting that aside it’s always a rollicking fine evening, where the University’s finest stand-ups and sketch acts share a bill with comedy debutants and home-grown Pembroke heroes.
 Meanwhile the infamous Pembroke Pantomime is getting underway, written, directed and produced entirely by first-years.
-It rounds off the term in traditional fashion with a fizz-banging festive hour of unsubtle willy references, outrageous Peterhouse-baiting, men dressed as crocodiles, and the inevitably awful mass-rendition of “I’m Loving Pembroke Instead”.
+It rounds off the term in traditional fashion with a fizz-banging festive hour of willy references, outrageous Peterhouse-baiting, and a mass-rendition of “I’m Loving Pembroke Instead”.